 Research the sector:

 Firms want candidates that have a commercial acumen.
-Therefore it tends to be tested in interviews.
+Therefore, it tends to be tested in interviews.
 You need to be able to discuss new industry development and current affairs stories.
-So you must do your homework.
+You must do your homework.
 You need to know what are the dominant news and business stories at the time of your interview.

-And you need to be able to discuss each issue.
+You need to be able to discuss each issue.
 It’s not a memory test, they don’t just expect you to know the facts.
-You need to be ready give an opinion, provide insights and see trends.
-Be able to discuss how topical issues may affect the industry long term.
+You need to be ready to give an opinion, provide insights and see trends.
+You also need to ready to discuss how topical issues may affect the industry long term.

 Be ready for questions

 Your interview will likely end with this question and it is your last chance to have an impact.
 They will remember the first and last thing you said most clearly.
 So not being prepared for this can really affect your success.

 First a few don’ts:

 - Don’t ask a question that you should have known the answer to from reading promotional material, looking on the website or by googling.